Posted on July, 13 2021

 - Additional mobility hubs in the region, bringing multiple methods of transportation together into one space, including bus stops, bike or scooter share stations, park and ride stops for vanpools, and even car shares.

-We are seeking your help to understand the mobility needs of our region and ensure we continue to carry out our mission to enrich lives, connect communities and expand opportunities for central Iowans.
+Feedback that we receive throughout 2021 will help us prepare solutions to meet the mobility needs of our region and ensure we continue to carry out our mission to enrich lives, connect communities and expand opportunities for central Iowans.